Our Top Picks

 Best Stain: Sherwin-Williams Super Deck Exterior Deck Stain

-Staining a deck can be a big job so choose your color carefully so that you won’t have any buyer's remorse once that first coat has set.
-Sherwin-Williams Super Deck shows off the natural beauty of a wood deck while also adding a tint or enhancing the already vibrant hue of the durable redwood deck planks.
-When choosing from Sherwin-Williams’ line of Super Deck paints, stains and tints, consider the exterior of the home, the surrounding landscape and any major pieces that will be sitting on the deck once it is complete.
+Staining a deck can be a big job so choose your color wisely to avoid buyer's remorse.
+Sherwin-Williams Super Deck shows off the natural beauty of a wood deck while also adding a tint or enhancing the already vibrant hue of redwood deck planks.
+When choosing from Sherwin-Williams’ line of Super Deck paints, stains, and tints, consider the exterior of the home, the surrounding landscape and any major pieces that will be sitting on the deck once it is complete.

 Best for Treated Wood: Defy Extreme Wood Stain

 Treated wood may seem impervious to the seasons and unforgiving weather, but even the sturdiest decks may splinter and crack over time.
-We recommend using Defy Extreme Wood Stain, which is a semi-transparent water-based product that works well with treated wood decks.
+For these decks, we recommend using Defy Extreme Wood Stain, which is a semi-transparent water-based product that works well with treated wood decks.

 This water-based stain is fortified with zinc nano-particle technology to protect your deck from the sun's harmful rays.
 The resins in the wood stain hold up to fading and won’t darken and discolor as the sun beats down on the deck, season after season.
 It can also add shine to old and dull wood.